hrgraf/pizmidi/README.md

 # pizmidi
 Simple and free MIDI plug-ins based on VST2 SDK and pizmidi framework/examples.
-Without dedicated GUI, but parameters can get edited from the VST host.
+Without dedicated GUI, but parameters can get edited from the VST host (e.g. the free Cantabile lite allows MIDI routing).

 Currently includes:
   * midiUnifyChannel (a simple template for new modules)